Arjen Robben

 Arjen Robben (/nl/; born 23 January 1984) is a Dutch former professional footballer who played as a winger.
 Known for his dribbling skills, speed, and long-range shots, he is regarded as one of the best players of his generation and one of the greatest wingers of all time.
 He ranks second for the all-time Dutch top goalscorers (32) in the UEFA Champions League and is the all-time Dutch top assist provider (19) in the competition.

 Robben first came to prominence with Groningen, for whom he was player of the year for the 2000–01 Eredivisie season.
 Two years later he signed for PSV, where he became the Netherlands' Young Player of the Year and won an Eredivisie title.
-The following season Robben's signature was pursued by leading clubs, and after protracted transfer negotiations, he joined Chelsea in 2004.
-Robben's Chelsea debut was delayed through injury, but upon returning to fitness, he helped Chelsea bring home two consecutive Premier League titles, and was the Premier League Player of the Month in November 2004.
-After a third season in England which was punctuated by injury, Robben signed for Real Madrid in a transfer worth €35 million.
+In 2004, Chelsea signed Robben, where he won two consecutive Premier League titles and was named in the PFA Team of the Year for 2004–05.
+He joined Real Madrid in a transfer worth €35 million in 2007 and won the La Liga title in his first season.

 In August 2009, Robben transferred to Bayern Munich for a fee of around €25 million.
-In his first season in Munich, Bayern won the league title, Robben's fifth league title in eight years.
-Robben scored the winning goal in the 2013 Champions League final, being named to the Squad of the Season.
-In 2014, he was named to the FIFPro World XI and the UEFA Team of the Year, and fourth place in the Ballon d'Or.
-In Germany, he won 20 trophies, including eight Bundesliga titles and five DFB Pokals.
-During his long tenure at Bayern, Robben was also known for his fruitful partnership with fellow winger Franck Ribéry – together they were affectionately referred to by the nickname Robbery.
+In his debut season, he helped Bayern reach the Champions League final, finished as the club's top scorer in the 2009–10 Bundesliga title win (his first of eight Bundesliga titles), and opened the scoring in the DFB-Pokal final as Bayern completed the domestic double.
+He was named the 2010 German Footballer of the Year.
+After losing another Champions League final in 2012, Robben was decisive in Bayern's historic continental treble in 2012–13, earning Man of the Match in the 2013 Champions League final after assisting the opener and scoring the winning goal in a 2–1 victory over rivals Borussia Dortmund.
+He scored his 100th goal for the club in December 2014.

-Robben started in the 2010 FIFA World Cup Final, which the Netherlands lost to Spain.
+Robben debuted for the Netherlands in 2003.
+He started in the 2010 FIFA World Cup final, which the Netherlands lost to Spain.
 He also appeared at the 2004, 2008 and 2012 UEFA European Championships, and the 2006 and 2014 FIFA World Cups.
-In the latter, he won the Bronze Ball and was named to the All-Star Team.
+In the latter, he won the Bronze Ball and was named in the tournament's All-Star Team.
+In 2014, after a successful period with both Bayern and his country at the World Cup, Robben was named in the FIFPro World XI and the UEFA Team of the Year, and came in fourth place in the Ballon d'Or.